Shahrel Fikri

-Muhammad Shahrel Fikri bin Mohd Fauzi (born 17 October 1994) is a Malaysian professional footballer who plays for Negeri Sembilan in the Malaysia Super League and the Malaysia national team mainly as a left winger but can also play as a forward.
+Muhammad Shahrel Fikri bin Mohd Fauzi (born 17 October 1994) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club Melaka and the Malaysia national team.

 Club career

 Beginnings

-Born in Tawau, Sabah, but raised in Sitiawan in Manjung, a district that is approximately 80 km southwest of Ipoh, Perak.
+Shahrel was born in Tawau, Sabah, but was raised in Sitiawan in Manjung, a district that is approximately 80 km southwest of Ipoh, Perak.
 Shahrel began his football career at Perak U-21 in 2013 as the team played in Malaysia President Cup and King's Gold Cup.
 He managed to score 10 goals during his debut season and has scored 30 goals over 3 seasons with the team.
 Shahrel also represented Perak state team in 2014 Sukma Games hosted by Perlis.
 He scored 2 goals as Perak beat Johor 3–1 in the final.

 Shahrel has been offered a contract to play with Harimau Muda B in early 2014 but failed the medical test due to a heart problem.